Miniflint/Miniflint/README.md

 - 👋 Hi, I’m @Miniflint
 - 👀 I’m interested in IT and coding
-- 🌱 I’m currently learning AutohotKey - C - C#
+- 🌱 I’m currently learning AutohotKey - C - C# - Unity and python
 - If you have any Issues and you need to show them to me, you can come on my discord : https://discord.gg/HSTdEFZC

 <!---